Are Poppers Legal In Singapore?

 In Summary, how you use your bottles of poppers matter.

 Poppers should NEVER be abused.
-Do not purchase poppers for the sake of inhaling them or odorizing the room (which in our opinion is still inhaling them).
+Do not purchase poppers for the sake of inhaling them.
 Poppers should ONLY be used for leather/solvent cleaning purposes.
 From your kinky leather costumes to removing pen stains from your sofa, for sticker removals and whiter sneakers, use poppers the legal way in Singapore and you will find yourself much happier, safer and well, cleaner!

 SGPoppers does not condone the use of Poppers for inhaling/odorizing.
 Poppers sold on our site are STRICTLY to be used as leather/solvent cleaners.